 Athabasca Division, Slave Lake, AB

 When we constructed the Athabasca mill in 2006, it became the largest continuous OSB press in North America, and the only continuous press in North America that produces OSB and LSL on the same line.
 This was a major accomplishment for Tolko.
-After two years of construction, production began in 2008, however, the unprecedented economic downturn forced us to close during commissioning.
-Six years later, in 2014, we reopened Athabasca and it is still running strong today, employing 188 workers.
+After two years of construction, production began in 2008, however, the unprecedented economic downturn forced us to close during commissioning in 2009.
+Five years later, in 2014, we reopened Athabasca and it is still running strong today, employing 188 workers.
 In 2017, Athabasca won the Employer of the Year award in Slave Lake, giving us one more reason to be proud of this division.

 Oriented Strand Board & Strand Based Engineered Wood Products